-Our roadmap outlines the levers and milestones in an achievable net zero pathway to help limit global warming to 1.5°C. Forty of the world's leading cement and concrete manufacturers joined forces to accelerate the shift to greener concrete by pledging further cuts and a 25% reduction in CO2 emissions per cubic metre of product, marking a decisive step in the race to net zero concrete by 2050.
+Our roadmap outlines the levers and milestones in an achievable net zero pathway to help limit global warming to 1.5°C. Forty of the world's leading cement and concrete manufacturers joined forces to accelerate the shift to greener concrete by pledging to cut CO_2 emissions by a further 25% by 2030, marking a decisive step in the race to net zero concrete by 2050.